Bob Marley: Religion and beliefs

 Haile Selassie I, Emperor of Ethiopia from 1930 to 1974, was one of Marley's inspirations.

 Marley was a longtime member of the Rastafari movement, whose culture was a key element in the development of reggae.
 He became an ardent proponent of Rastafari, taking its music out of the socially deprived areas of Jamaica and onto the international music scene.
 As part of being a Rastafarian, Marley felt that Haile Selassie I of Ethiopia was an incarnation of God or "Jah".
 However, later in life, he ended up converting to Ethiopian Orthodox Christianity and was baptised by Archbishop Abuna Yesehaq in the presence of his wife Rita Marley and their children, with the name of Berhane Selassie, on 4 November 1980, shortly before his death.

 During the time that he was a Rastafarian, Marley supported the legalisation of cannabis or "ganja", which Rastafarians believe is an aid to meditation.
 Marley began to use cannabis when he converted to the Rastafari faith from Catholicism in 1966.
 Marley was arrested in 1968 after being caught with cannabis but continued to use marijuana in accordance with his religious beliefs.
 Of his marijuana usage, Marley said, "When you smoke herb, herb reveal yourself to you.
 All the wickedness you do, the herb reveal itself to yourself, your conscience, show up yourself clear, because herb make you meditate.
-Is only a natural t'ing and it grow like a tree."
+Is only a natural thing and it grow like a tree."
 Marley saw marijuana usage as a vital factor in religious growth and connection with Jah, and as a way to philosophise and become wiser.

 Marley was a pan-Africanist and believed in the unity of African people worldwide.
 His beliefs were rooted in his Rastafari religious beliefs.
 Marley was substantially inspired by Marcus Garvey and had anti-imperialist and pan-Africanist themes in many of his songs, such as "Zimbabwe", "Exodus", "Survival", "Blackman Redemption", and "Redemption Song".
 The lattermost draws influence from a 1937 speech given by Marcus Garvey in Nova Scotia.
 Marley held that independence of African countries from European domination was a victory for all those in the African diaspora.
 In the song "Africa Unite", he sang of a desire for all peoples of the African diaspora to come together and fight against "Babylon"; similarly, in the song "Zimbabwe", Marley marked the liberation of the whole continent of Africa, and evoked calls for unity between all Africans, both within and outside Africa.

 Family

 Marley married Alfarita Constantia "Rita" Anderson in Kingston, Jamaica, on 10 February 1966.
 He had many children: three were born to his wife Rita, and two additional children were adopted from Rita's previous relationships as his own, and they have the Marley name.
 The official Bob Marley website acknowledges 11 children.
-Those listed on the official site are as follows:
+Those listed on the official site are: